Hexagon/primer/README.md

 ### Running

-No special tools required, just make sure the runtime you want to benchmark is installed OR open this repository in a GitHub Codespace, both Deno and Node will be pre-installed and ready to run.
+No special tools required.
+Just make sure the runtime you want to benchmark is installed, or simply open this repository in a GitHub Codespace - both Deno and Node will be pre-installed and ready to run.

 #### Deno

-1. Install a recent version of Denom, see [https://deno.land/#installation](https://deno.land/#installation).
+1. Install a recent version of Deno, see [https://deno.land/#installation](https://deno.land/#installation).
-2. Run by ```deno task bench```
+2. Run using command ```deno task bench```

 #### Node

 1. Install a recent version of Node.
-2. Then run by ```npm run bench```
+2. Run using command ```npm run bench```

 ### Contributing